sqlitecloud/sdk/GO/src/CLI/README.md

 ***REMOVED***:X >

 ```
 You can see a nasty line break in the middle of the result line that can easily ruin the screen reading experience.
-To avoid this annoyance , sqlc build in line trucation mechanism trims its output line in a terminal session by default.
+To avoid this annoyance, sqlc build in line trucation mechanism trims its output line in a terminal session by default.
 The result looks like this:
 ```console
 ***REMOVED***:X > .format table
 ***REMOVED***:X > SELECT * FROM Dummy;